-We do not expect to generate significant revenue from product sales of our internally developed drug candidates unless and until we obtain regulatory approval for and commercialize one of our current or future drug candidates.
-We have exclusive rights to distribute and promote Celgene's approved cancer therapies in China, for which we began recognizing revenue in the third quarter of 2017.
-We anticipate that we will continue to generate losses for the foreseeable future, and we expect our losses to increase as we continue the development of, and seek regulatory approvals for, our drug candidates, and prepare for commercialization and begin to commercialize any approved products.
+We have exclusive rights to distribute and promote BMS's approved cancer therapies in China, for which we began recognizing revenue in the third quarter of 2017.
+On November 14, 2019, we received accelerated approval from the FDA for BRUKINSA as a treatment for MCL in adult patients who have received at least one prior therapy; and on December 26, 2019, we received regulatory approval from the NMPA for tislelizumab as a treatment for patients with cHL who have received at least two prior therapies.
+We launched BRUKINSA in the United States in November 2019 and launched tislelizumab in China in March 2020.
+However, we do not expect to generate significant revenue from product sales of our internally-developed drugs and drug candidates unless and until we obtain regulatory approvals for additional indications of our currently approved drugs.
+We anticipate that we will continue to generate losses for the foreseeable future as we continue the development of, and seek regulatory approvals for, our drugs and drug candidates, commercialize our approved products and prepare for commercialization and begin to commercialize any future approved products.
 As a growing public company, we will continue to incur additional costs associated with our operations.
-In addition, we expect to incur significant commercialization expenses for product sales, marketing and manufacturing of our in-licensed drug products in China and, subject to obtaining regulatory approval, our drug candidates.
-Accordingly, we anticipate that we will need substantial additional funding prior to generating sufficient cash from operations to fund our continuing operations.
+In addition, we expect to incur significant commercialization expenses for product sales, marketing and manufacturing of our in-licensed drug products as well as our internally-developed products that are either approved or in late-stage clinical trials.
+We may need additional funding prior to generating sufficient cash from operations to fund our continuing operations.

-Based on our current operating plan, we expect that our existing cash, cash equivalents and short-term investments as of March 31, 2019, will enable us to fund our operating expenses and capital expenditures requirements for at least the next 12 months after the date that the financial statements included in this report are issued.
-We expect that our expenses will continue to increase substantially as we fund our ongoing research and clinical development efforts, including our ongoing and planned pivotal trials for zanubrutinib, tislelizumab and pamiparib, both in China and globally; our other ongoing and planned clinical trials; regulatory filing and registration of our late-stage drug candidates; expansion of commercial operations in China and preparation for launch of our drug candidates globally; business development and manufacturing activities; and working capital and other general corporate purposes.
-We have based our estimates on assumptions that may prove to be wrong, and we may use our available capital resources sooner than we currently expect.
-Because of the numerous risks and uncertainties associated with the development and commercialization of our drugs and drug candidates, we are unable to estimate the amounts of increased capital outlays and operating expenditures necessary to complete the development and commercialization of our drug candidates.
+Based on our current operating plan, we expect that our existing cash, cash equivalents and short-term investments as of March 31, 2020, will enable us to fund our operating expenses and capital expenditures requirements for at least the next 12 months after the date that the financial statements included in this report are issued.
+We expect that our expenses will continue to increase substantially as we fund our ongoing research and clinical development efforts, including our ongoing and planned pivotal trials for zanubrutinib, tislelizumab and pamiparib, both in China and globally, and the shared development costs of a portfolio of Amgen's oncology pipeline products and additional in-licensed drug candidates; our other ongoing and planned clinical trials; regulatory filing and registration of our late-stage drug candidates; expansion of our commercial operations in China and the U.S. and the launch of our in-licensed commercial drug portfolio and late-stage drug candidates globally; business development and manufacturing activities; and working capital and other general corporate purposes.
+We have based our estimates on assumptions that may prove to be wrong, and we may use our available capital resources sooner than we expect in our current operating plan.
+Because of the numerous risks and uncertainties associated with the development and commercialization of our drugs and drug candidates, we are unable to estimate the amounts of increased capital outlays and operating expenditures necessary to complete the development and commercialization of our drugs and drug candidates.